 In 2017, the Legislature also passed legislation to eliminate the supplemental fee for each registered brand of pesticide that contains an active ingredient for which the United States Environmental Protection Agency has established a food tolerance limit (Ch.
 2017-158, L.O.F.
 (HB 5401)).
-In addition, the Legislature created the requirement for entities providing substance abuse marketing services to be licensed by the Department of Agriculture and Consumer Services under the Florida Telemarketing Act (Ch.
+In addition, the Legislature created the requirement for entities providing substance abuse marketing services to be licensed by DACS under the Florida Telemarketing Act (Ch.
 2017-173, L.O.F.
 (HB 807)).

-In 2018, the Legislature passed CS/CS/SB 740 (Chapter 2018-84, L.O.F.), which extended the repeal date for the weights and measures program which is funded through permit fees from July 1, 2020, to July 1, 2025.
-The Legislature also passed CS/HB 29 (Chapter 2018-7, L.O.F.), which eased professional licensing fees and requirements for certain military members, veterans, and their spouses by creating or expanding fee waivers for certain DACS licensees and applicants.
+In 2018, Chapter 2018-84, L.O.F.
+(SB 740) extended the repeal date for the weights and measures program which is funded through permit fees from July 1, 2020, to July 1, 2025.
+Chapter 2018-7, L.O.F.
+(HB 29) eased professional licensing fees and requirements for certain military members, veterans, and their spouses by creating or expanding fee waivers for certain DACS licensees and applicants.

-In 2020, the Legislature passed CS/HB 1275 (Chapter 2020-141, L.O.F.).
-The bill clarified DACS authority to establish by rule fees to cover the costs and expenditures associated with the fair rides inspection program, and the requirement that the industry pay the remaining cost of the program if there is not sufficient General Revenue appropriated by the Legislature.
+In 2020, Chapter 2020-141, L.O.F.
+(HB 1275) clarified DACS authority to establish by rule fees to cover the costs and expenditures associated with the fair rides inspection program, and the requirement that the industry pay the remaining cost of the program if there is not sufficient General Revenue appropriated by the Legislature.
 The bill also broadened DACS's rulemaking authority to establish certain exemptions.
 Further, the bill removed the exemption for museums and other exhibition related institutions, thereby requiring these institutions to comply with applicable licensing and permitting requirements, including being subject to fees and fines.